jpwu23/horiseon-digital/README.md

 The purpose of this project was to help Horiseon Social Solutions, a digital marketing agency, improve their SEO by optimizing not only their HTML and CSS structure but also the overall accessibility of their website.
 Though accessbility isn't a direct ranking factor for SEO performance, by enhancing the HTML for semantic architecture, a positive effect will be achieved as search engines better interpret and understand the context and relevance of their content.
 Furthermore, adjustments in CSS were applied to center-align text across several areas in the code for better readability and overall user experience, both of which factors contribute to improved SEO.

 ## Learnings/takeaways
 Though center-aligning isn't that notable a takeaway, some key learnings can be drawn from attempting to position the headings and paragraph elements correctly within the website's cards.
-Instead of enclosing the cards header and paragraph tags in figure tags with class selectors, div tags proved more effective when it came to manipulating the positioning of text.
+Instead of enclosing the cards' header and paragraph tags in figure tags with class selectors, div tags proved more effective when it came to manipulating the positioning of text and corresponding headings.

 ## Div Tag Usage Screenshot
 ![alt text](assets/images/screenshot.PNG)